talassify/toolbox2/index.md

-# Talassify Toolbox 2: JavaScript Essentials — Resource List
+# Talassify Toolbox 2: JavaScript Essentials — Resource List (plus Boostrap library)

 This toolbox focuses on learning core JavaScript concepts, manipulating the DOM, and storing data using localStorage — all without frameworks.